 Requirements

-A permit to subdivide land must be generally in accordance with the Saleyards Comprehensive Development Plan, May 2022, noting that all requirements must be met.
+A permit to subdivide land must be generally consistent with the Incorporated CDP and include any conditions or requirements specified in the Incorporated CDP..

-A permit must contain conditions or requirements which give effect to the requirements of the Shared Infrastructure Funding Plan as appropriate.
+A permit to subdivide land must contain conditions or requirements which give effect to the Shared Infrastructure Funding Plan which applies to the land under an agreement made under section 173 of the Act as appropriate.

 Environmental Audit

-A permit to subdivide land in association with a sensitive use (residential use, child care centre, pre-school centre, primary school, secondary school or children's playground) must not be granted until one of the following requirement is met:
+A permit to subdivide land which may then be used for a sensitive use must not be granted until one of the following requirement is met: